gina-alaska/icewatch/README.md

 This is distributed as a JRuby application called ASSIST.

-## installing the python module for assist 2 aspcet conversions
+## installing the python module for assist 2 aspect conversions

 cd to the python directory and run